Prosper438/Walmart-Sales-Analysis/README.md

 Modifications were also made on the dataset by changing the column name  for the Total column to Revenue.

 ## Exploratory Analysis.
+From the analysis from the data,these questions was asked.
+- How many distinct product line are there?
+- What is the most selling product line
+- What is the most used payment method
+- Which product line generated the most gross profit
+- What is the good that was sold the most and alot more which answers will be available in the SQL section of this repository.

+## Insights from data.
+From the analysis of this data, the following insight can be gotten
+-